Modifier letter apostrophe: Use

 It denotes a glottal stop [ʔ] in orthographies of many languages, such as Nenets (in Cyrillic script) and the artificial Klingon language.

 In one version of the Kildin Sami alphabet, it denotes preaspiration.

-In the Ukrainian alphabet, U+02BC is used for the semi-letter 'apostrophe' (which plays a role similar to Russian ъ) in certain contexts, such as, for example, in internationalized domain names where a punctuation mark would be disallowed.
+In the Ukrainian alphabet and in the Belarusian alphabet, U+02BC is used for the semi-letter 'apostrophe' (which plays a role similar to Russian ъ) in certain contexts, such as, for example, in internationalized domain names where a punctuation mark would be disallowed.

+In Bodo and Dogri written in Devanagari, it marks high tone and low-rising tone on short vowels, respectively.